SamruddhiJadhav/TradeView/Read.md

 Unit tests for mappers and socket handling.
 Add Fonts and Spacing to Theme.
 Currently logs are added for errors, we can handle errors and show user the errors.
-In doc, I see that Qty is decimal four digits after the decimal point, but API returns Int, so showing Int Instead.
-In Recent Trades we can show some message or ProgressView when schreen is emty and waiting for messages.
+In Recent Trades we can show some message or ProgressView when screen is empty and waiting for messages.
 Combine with persistence for offline viewing.
 Real-time charts.